Categories

 People often use driving under the influence (DUI) and driving while intoxicated (DWI) interchangeably, and the key that links both of these is the term “driving.”
 However, imagine for a moment that you are intoxicated and decide to sit in your vehicle with the engine running because it’s cold and you are hoping to warm up while calling a cab.
 Could you be arrested for a DWI in Florida just for sitting in your parked car?

 The answer is complicated.
-In this post, the top DWI lawyers in Clearwater with Russo, Pelletier & Sullivan discuss what you need to know about sitting in a parked car while under the influence.
+In this post, the top DWI lawyers in Clearwater with The Law Office of Timothy Sullivan discuss what you need to know about sitting in a parked car while under the influence.

 Operating vs. in Actual Physical Control